Sonila Qato

 Sonila Qato is an Albanian politician and lawyer.
-She is currently the Minister of State for Entrepreneurs of Albania.
+She served as Minister of State for Entrepreneurs of Albania from 2017 to 2019.

 Early life

 Sonila Qato was born in Tirana, Albania on 19 September 1977.

 In 2001, Qato graduated from the Faculty of Law of the University of Tirana.

 Political life

 From 2012 to 2013, Qato served as the Director of the Cabinet of the Chairperson of the Socialist Party of Albania.
 She also served as the General Manager of Albania's Property Treatment Agency (Drejtore e Përgjithshme e Agjencisë së Trajtimit të Pronave).

 In September 2018, Qato was appointed the Minister of State for Entrepreneurs of Albania.